Warren attacks Democratic rivals over big money, vows to fix 'rigged' U.S. economy

 MANCHESTER, N.H.
-(Reuters) - Democratic presidential candidate Elizabeth Warren on Thursday accused her more moderate rivals of failing to stand up to the rich and pledged to fix a “rigged” U.S. economy, as she sought to re-energize her stalled campaign.
+(Reuters) - Democratic presidential candidate Elizabeth Warren on Thursday accused her more moderate rivals of failing to stand up to the wealthy and pledged to fix a “rigged” U.S. economy, as she sought to re-energize her stalled campaign.

 Warren delivered pointed criticisms aimed at several others vying to win the Democratic nomination to face President Donald Trump in the 2020 election, including former Vice President Joe Biden and Pete Buttigieg, the mayor of South Bend, Indiana.